 Orton-Gillingham Training and Certification: The BEST Options

-If you’re considering getting trained or certified in Orton-Gillingham methodology or Structured Literacy, then this is the post to read.
-We’ll explore what you’ll need to consider for Orton-Gillingham training or certification, explaining the differences between programs and the best options out there!
+If you’re considering getting trained or certified in Orton-Gillingham (AKA Structured Literacy), then you’re at the right place!
+We’ll explore what you’ll need to consider for OG training or certification, explaining the differences between these terms and the best training and certification options out there.

 Graphic with "Orton-Gillingham Training Options: Top 10"